-Summer has arrived!
-For most that means backyard BBQs, boating, fishing, mowing the lawn and enjoying the sunshine, but for livestock producers heat stress is something they face each year.
+Summer has arrived, for livestock producers heat stress is something they face each year.
 Cattle not well equipped to handle heat stress and are usually grazing or in a feedlot during this time of year.
 Unlike swine and poultry who are housed in a more controlled indoor environment with fans and sprinklers to help keep them cool.
 Cattle sweat and pant to combat heat stress.
 However, they only sweat 10% as much as humans do and depend mainly on respiration to cool themselves in the hot summer months.
 As heat stress increases, feed intake levels decrease and thereby so does performance during those hot spells.
 Here are 6 ways producers can adjust their diet to help alleviate heat stress:

 1.Replace low quality roughages and grains with high quality forages.